tenextractor/yarf/README.md

 Yet another reddit frontend with a focus on simplicity.
+Work in progress.

 To use, redirect https://www.reddit.com/ANY_URL to https://telextractor.github.io/yarf/?url=/ANY_URL.
 This can be automatically done with addons like [Redirector](https://github.com/einaregilsson/Redirector).
 Privacy Redirect does not work.